Michelleoc/pands-project/README.md

 #### Step 7 - Compare to other algorithms <a name="comparetootheralgorithms"></a>

-An additional step that can be done is to spot check other algorithms to see their results.
+An additional step that can be done is to spot check other classification algorithms to see their results.
-I will test 6 different algorithms, this is a good mixture of simple linear (LR and LDA), nonlinear (KNN, CART, NB and SVM) algorithms.
+I will test 6 different popular classification algorithms, the selected algorithms are a good mixture of simple linear (LR and LDA), nonlinear (KNN, CART, NB and SVM) algorithms.

     models = []
     models.append(('LR', LogisticRegression(solver='liblinear', multi_class='ovr')))